comapi/comapi-sdk-ios-objc-spm/README.md

 # dotdigital push and app messaging iOS SDK

-Client to connect your iOS application with [dotdigital's Engagement Cloud](http://dotdigital.com/) and CPaaS APIs for push and in-app messgaing.
+Client to connect your iOS application with [dotdigital's Engagement Cloud](http://dotdigital.com/) and CPaaS APIs for push and in-app messaging.

 This repo distributes the [CMPComapiFoundation](https://github.com/comapi/comapi-sdk-ios-objc) library via Swift Package Manager.